M

 Be friends with your mind.

 The mind is not our own.
-Most of our beliefs are not invented by us, we learned them from other people.
+Most of our beliefs are not formulated by us, we learn them from other people.
 The line between our own and the collective is like the famous line in the water.

 The mind makes its own limits.